-External walls with 2x4 framing are adequate to reach the energy-efficiency targets of this handbook in the mixed-humid climate.
+External walls with 2x6 framing are typical in the marine climate.
 These walls should include the following features:

-- Exterior sheathing, preferrably insulating sheathing with joints taped to provide a water and air barrier.
+- Exterior sheathing, preferrably foam insulating sheathing with joints taped to provide a water and air barrier.
 Use insulating sheathing that does not have a film facing. - Insulation may be R-19 friction-fit, kraft-faced fiberglass insulation or blown-in cellulose insulation. - Frame walls between the garage and the conditioned space, including bonus rooms, should have unfaced or kraft-faced insulation. - Rim joists: kraft-faced R-19 friction-fit batt insulation cut to fit. - Penetrations: Foam seal or caulk all top-plate penetrations and exterior wall penetrations. - In addition to sealing all penetrations, air leakage through the walls should be controlled by sealing the gypsum board.
 Pay particular attention to air-sealing penetrations to garages and porches.